daniellerem/Thesis-treeMILC/README.md

 4. Make sure you save the results for both methods

 ### Parallelised versions of the scripts
-The simulations take a long time, for nsim=100 it takes xx hours for MILC, and xx hours for tree-MILC to run.
-For this reason, parallelised scripts are designed.
+The simulations take a long time, for 100 simulation iterations (nsim=100) it takes apprximately 3.5 hours for MILC, and 8 hours for tree-MILC to run.
+For this reason, parallelized scripts are designed to be able to run a simulation study with 1000 iterations in a feasible time.
 The workers of the cores in the scripts are divided over the conditions.
-Since nconds = 8 in this study, the number of cores useful to speed up the process are powers of 2 with a maximum of 2^3=8.
+Since there are eight conditions (nconds = 8) in this study, the number of cores useful to speed up the process are powers of 2 with a maximum of 2^3=8.
 Using 4 cores takes the same time as using 5, 6 or 7 cores, all make the process approximately 4 times as fast.
-The sequential and parallelised versions of the scripts give the same results.
+The sequential and parallelized versions of the scripts give the same results since in both versions a seed (123) is set.

 ## Calculate performance measures (`Folder Post-processing`)
 1. Make sure the datafiles of the population estimates (from folder `Data`), and of the MILC and tree-MILC estimates (from folder `Scripts`) are loaded